rejectedsoftware/diet-ng/README.md

 Diet-NG
 =======

 Diet is a generic compile-time template system based on an XML-like structure.
-The syntax is heavily influenced by [pug](https://pugjs.org/) (formerly "Jade") and outputting dynamic HTML is the primary goal.
+The syntax is heavily influenced by [pug](https://pugjs.org/) (formerly "Jade") and [Haml](http://haml.info/) and outputting dynamic HTML is the primary goal.
 It supports pluggable transformation modules, as well as output modules, so that many other uses are possible.

 See the preliminary [Specification](SPEC.md) for a syntax overview.